jjdelvalle/jblog/_posts/2023-02-27-ground-truth-labels-icl.md

 <figure>
   <a href="{{site.url}}/assets/icl_relative.png"><img src="{{site.url}}/assets/icl_relative.webp" alt="Relative difficulty vs sensitivity"/></a>
-  <figcaption>Fig. 9: Relative difficulty against sensitivity{% cite yoo-etal-2022-ground %}.</figcaption>
+  <figcaption>Fig. 9: Relative difficulty against sensitivity {% cite yoo-etal-2022-ground %}.</figcaption>
 </figure>

 The authors conclude that sensitivity alone is not a powerful enough metric on its own.
 Something like task difficulty must also be taken into account.